Fry’s hit in 10th ends Braves’ winning streak; Cleveland beats Atlanta 6-5

 CLEVELAND (AP) — David Fry had a game-ending hit and the Cleveland Guardians stopped the Atlanta Braves’ nine-game winning streak with a 6-5 victory in 10 innings Tuesday night.

-Fry drove an 0-1 pitch over the head of left fielder Eddie Rosario to score José Ramírez from third base.
+Fry drove an 0-1 pitch over the head of left fielder Eddie Rosario to score Amed Rosario from third base.
 Braves closer Raisel Iglesias (3-3) intentionally walked Andrés Giménez, bringing Fry to the plate with two outs.

+“Off the bat I was like it’s for sure a hit,” Fry said.
+“And then I was watching Rosario.
+I thought, he’s going to catch this thing.
+I had my hand in the air, I need to put my hand down because he is about to catch it.
+But when I saw it land, pretty fired up.”

+Fry was mobbed by his teammates in the celebration that ended the tense contest.

+“It’s a hard-fought game,” Braves manager Brian Snitker said.
+“We ended up a run shy.
+We battled back and put ourselves in a good position.”

 Guardians center fielder Myles Straw threw out Sam Hilliard at the plate to keep the game tied in the top of the inning.
 Hilliard was the automatic runner and took third on a fly ball.
-Straw fielded Eddie Rosario’s line drive and made a perfect throw to Fry at the plate for the double play.
+Straw fielded Eddie Rosario’s line drive and made a strong throw to Fry, who made a diving tag .

+“As an outfielder you always kind of want that play and luckily enough (Rosario) didn’t hit that ball too well,” Straw said.
+“Fry made a great play.
+It was kind of to the right a little bit and he put his body on the line.”

+Gabriel Arias almost short circuited the rally when he bunted into a double play with runners on first and second.

 Ennyel De Los Santos (4-1) pitched the 10th for Cleveland.